jcderr/new-account-notifier/README.md

 time.
 Not anymore: create a template and a config, then define a user's new accounts and let 'er rip!

+Emails are sent with AWS SES.
+It's up to you to get set up there.

 # Usage

 Installation: